nuxeo/nuxeo/nuxeo-distribution/README.md

 Built NXR is in `nuxeo-distribution-server/target/`.

-It is packaged within Tomcat in `nuxeo-distribution-tomcat/target/` (see "server").
+This is the default application packaged within Tomcat in `nuxeo-distribution-tomcat/target/` (see "server").

 ### Nuxeo CAP

-Basic document management features.
+Basic document management features. **The package has been deprecated; it is kept for helping in transition.**

 Built NXR is in `nuxeo-distribution-cap/target/`.

-This is the default packaged application in `nuxeo-distribution-tomcat/target/` (see "nuxeo-cap").
+It is packaged within Tomcat in `nuxeo-distribution-tomcat/target/` (see "nuxeo-cap").

 ### Nuxeo Document Management